zktuong/dandelion/README.md

 The data used in the Nature Biotechnology paper is available at a separate [repository](https://github.com/zktuong/dandelion-demo-files/tree/master/dandelion_manuscript).

-This repository also includes a Git submodule for the dandelion_manuscript folder, which is stored in the dandelion-demo-files repository (click link above that says `dandelion_manuscript`)
+This repository also includes a Git submodule for the dandelion_manuscript folder, which is stored in the dandelion-demo-files repository (click link above that says [dandelion_manuscript @ d922602](https://github.com/zktuong/dandelion-demo-files/tree/d92260217e4653577881482812ee336838a5f673))

 `dandelion` was originally published at [***Nature Medicine***](https://www.nature.com/articles/s41591-021-01329-2):